Tagore

 • I Won't Let You Go: Selected Poems

 Rabindranath Tagore (trans.
-Ketaki Kushari Dyson) (Bloodaxe Books Ltd, 2010) Google Books →
+Ketaki Kushari Dyson) (Bloodaxe Books Ltd, first published 1992; 2010) Google Books →

 • Nationalism